-I first saw Close when I entered college and was allotted Room 52 in Hardinge hostel, a room I shared with three other students: Ayub Kundi from D.I.Khan, Sahibzada Ayaz from Mansehra and Mian Jameel from Peshawar.
+I first saw Close when I entered college and was allotted Room 52 in Hardinge hostel, a room I shared with three other students: Ayub Kundi from D.I.Khan, Sahibzada Ayaz from Mansehra, and Mian Jameel from Peshawar.
 Close also lived in Hardinge hostel, in a one-bedroom apartment immediately above our room.
-Because of our proximity to his apartment, we often saw him going or coming to and from his apartment and, in the process, developed more than a nodding acquaintance with him.
+Because of our proximity to his room upstairs, we often saw him going or coming to and from his apartment and, in the process, developed more than a nodding acquaintance with him.

 I remember him as a lean man of medium height, probably in his forties, with a ruddy complexion, thinning brown hair, small penetrating eyes, and a rather shy demeanor.

-In the early years of Pakistan, an elementary military training, called Compulsory Military Training, or CMT for short, was introduced in the college.
+In the early years of Pakistan, elementary military training called Compulsory Military Training, or CMT for short, was introduced in the college.
 All first-year students had to undergo CMT for three months.
 Close, with his army background, was a natural choice to head the CMT, and he plunged himself into the task with passion.
-At daybreak, he would blow a whistle to pull the students out of their beds, sometimes literally, make them change into the prescribed uniform — shorts, shirt and what we called PT shoes — then, after a few drills, take them on a run-and-crawl routine all the way to Jamrud and back, a distance of 4 miles either way.
+At daybreak, he would blow a whistle to pull the students out of their beds, sometimes literally, make them change into the prescribed uniform — shorts, shirt, and what we called PT shoes — and after a few drills, take them on a run-and-crawl routine all the way to Jamrud and back, a distance of 3 - 4 miles either way.

-CMT came to be synonymous with Close, and students jokingly called it Close Military Training.
-He demanded and instilled a discipline, which the students, mostly coming from the rural areas of the province, were not used to.
-Not many relished it, but every one of the old students you talk to remembers the rigors of CMT fondly.
+CMT came to be synonymous with Close, and students called it Close Military Training.
+Close demanded and instilled a discipline, which the students, mostly coming from the rural areas of the province, were not used to.
+Not many relished the rigors of CMT, but every one of the old students you talk to remembers it fondly.

 Donating blood was another of Close’s passions.
-He not only donated blood himself, repeatedly but also encouraged students to donate blood to Lady Reading Hospital, the only public hospital in the city at the time.
-He would go round the campus looking for potential donors, talk to them, befriend them, cajole them — almost compel them — and ultimately lead them to Lady Reading Hospital.
-Without Close’s efforts, the blood bank at the Lady Reading Hospital probably could not have remained solvent.
+He not only donated blood himself — repeatedly — but also encouraged students to donate it.
+He would go round the campus looking for potential donors, talk to them, befriend them, cajole them — almost compel them — and ultimately lead them to Lady Reading Hospital, the only public hospital in town.
+Without Close’s efforts, the blood bank at the hospital could not have remained solvent.

-The quickest way to get into Close’s good books was to either donate blood or join his summer social work campaigns, or better still, do both.
+The quickest way to get into Close’s good books was to either donate blood or join his summer social work campaigns.
+Better still, do both.

 A lifelong bachelor, Close lived a Spartan life.
 During the summers he was usually seen in a white shirt and khaki trousers, and in winters in a tweed jacket with leather elbow patches.

-During the month of Ramzan, Close would get up at sehri along with everyone else and would fast until the iftar, because of which students, jokingly, referred to him as Hafiz or Haji M. Close, playing on his initials.
-On Sundays, he would ride his bicycle to the city to attend a church service, a 5-mile ride either way.
+During the month of Ramzan, Close would get up at sehri along with everyone else and would fast until the iftar.
+Students, jokingly, referred to him as Hafiz or Haji M Close, playing on his initials.
+On Sundays, he would ride his bicycle to the city to attend his church service, a 5-mile ride either way.
 He was a religious man.

 Other than social work, Close’s pursuit of happiness included smoking a pipe and listening to Western classical music.
-We could trace his movements to and from his apartment by the fragrant trail of the pipe smoke he left behind him.
-Occasionally, when we went upstairs to his apartment to ask something and found the door to his living room half ajar, we would see him humming along with his gramophone, vigorously chopping the air with his hands as if he were conducting the symphony he was listening to.
+We could trace his movements to and from his room by the fragrant trail of the pipe smoke he left behind him.
+Occasionally, when we went upstairs to his room to ask something and found the door half ajar, we would see him humming along with his gramophone, vigorously chopping the air with his hands as if he were conducting the symphony he was listening to.
 This was our introduction to Western classical music.

-Close is remembered today by his students for not what he taught in the classroom but mostly for what he taught outside it: Discipline, compassion, social work and adventure — and to us, in Room 52 of Hardinge hostel, the names of Beethoven and Mozart and the sound of their music.
+Close is remembered today by his students not for what he taught in the classroom but for what he taught outside it: Discipline, compassion, social work, and adventure, and to us, in Room 52, the names of Beethoven and Mozart and the sound of their music.

 Close remained at Islamia College until his retirement and then moved to Edwardes College and remained there until his death, in 1999.
 According to his wish, he was buried in England.